-The pre-equating process occurs when a newly developed test is linked to the Rasch scale, prior to administration, by a set of items that previously appeared on one or more test forms.
+The pre-equating process occurs when a newly developed test is placed onto the Rasch scale, prior to administration.
 The goal of pre-equating is to produce a table that establishes the link between raw scores and scale scores before the test is administered.
-Because the difficulty of the items is established in advance, the difficulty level of newly developed tests can be determined, and the anticipated connection among the raw scores, scale scores, and performance level standards can be identified.
-Once the anticipated connection among raw scores, scale scores, and performance levels has been established, a raw score to scale score (RSSS) conversion table can be produced that maps each raw score to a scale score and the performance level cut scores.
+Because the difficulty of the items is established in advance (The items in the test previously appeared on one or more test forms.), the difficulty level of newly developed test forms can be determined, and the anticipated connection among the raw scores, scale scores, and performance level standards can be identified.
+Once the anticipated connection among raw scores, scale scores, and performance level standards can be identified.
+Once the produced that maps each raw score to a scale score and the performance level cut scores.